Scott Humphries

-Scott Humphries (born May 26, 1976 in Greeley, Colorado), is a retired professional tennis player from the United States.
+Scott Humphries (born May 26, 1976), is a retired professional tennis player from the United States.

-Humphries reached a career-high singles ranking of World No. 260, achieved on 9 September 1996.
-He also reached a career-high doubles ranking of World No. 29, achieved on 30 October 2000.
+Humphries reached a career-high singles ranking of world No. 260, achieved on 9 September 1996.
+He also reached a career-high doubles ranking of world No. 29, achieved on 30 October 2000.

 Humphries won three titles on the ATP Tour across his career with all different partners, in straight sets and on hard courts.
 Partnering fellow American Justin Gimelstob, Humphries reached the semi-finals of the 2001 Australian Open doubles event, his best performance at a Grand Slam.